Ten Years Later

 -

 In particular, on a lunch break from my second time in partial hospitalization, I took a photo of marsh grass behind the parking lot (shown at the top of this essay).
 One long blade is bent over at a 90º angle but still standing because it is supported by other blades.
-We use that as a song background at church, and it always reminds me of how far I’ve come. ↩︎
+We use that as a song background at church, and it is at the head of this essay.
+It always reminds me of how far I’ve come. ↩︎

 -